 I grew up in the middle of a war that lasted for about 8 years.
-I dimly remember that when Saddam Hussein were bombing our capital city, with the missals provided by those Western countries, my mother was chasing my brother and I to take us to the basement when the alarm was going on... we were so stupid that at that age we thought those bombs are nothing but fireworks!
+I dimly remember that when Saddam Hussein were bombing our capital city, with the missiles provided by those Western countries, my mother was chasing my brother and I to take us to the basement when the alarm was going on... we were so stupid that at that age we thought those bombs are nothing but fireworks!
 Bombs?
 Fireworks?
 For us, as kids, they were the same!
 For my mom, probably stress and frustration...
 During that war, economy was quite poor in our country, and for example we didn't even have access to simple imported goods like banana or coconut!
-Imagine such basic things had become luxury and people were bringing a few of those fruits from their trips abroad! lol Pooyan grew up in the middle of the war
+Imagine such basic things had become luxury and people were bringing a few of those fruits from their trips abroad! lol

 I remember, when I was a kid, those stupid akhoonds 1, and their western-backed extremists who had stolen the revolution from people, had banned everything that could make people happy.
 Owning simple things like video player or cassette tapes became illegal!
 Listening to any sort of happy music or partying became illegal!
 Women were forced to wear a hejab 2.
 For example, I remember, once when we were spending our leisure time in the northern parts of the country, my brother went to the car to bring something from it, but that took a bit longer than it should. when he came back, he said that someone from Komite 3 wanted to confiscate his music cassettes, but instead, not only that didn't happen, but my brother could even convince him to sell him some of his tapes.
 He was quite happy for having bought some new albums of Queen that could not be easily found those days.